 Instead, we can harness the science of sleep and the biology that already exists within all bodies to help your child learn healthy sleep habits by focusing on:

 - Creating the ideal sleep environment (cool, dark, & quiet with white noise)

 - Implementing a soothing bedtime routine and an early bedtime

 - Limit screen time at least 1 hour before bedtime

 - Help your child to learn new, independent sleep associations so that they can fall asleep more easily at bedtime

 If you need help with achieving peaceful bedtimes without sleep aids, we’d love to chat with you!
-Book an intro call to learn how one of our certified child sleep consultants can help.
+Book a free discovery call to learn how one of our certified child sleep consultants can help.